Take the skills you've learned in the classroom and apply them in real-world experience.

-- Provide a written report of their activities under the signature of their supervisor to the Internship Coordinator, Prof. Ned Nielsen, and
+- Provide a written report of their activities under the signature of their supervisor to the Internship Coordinator, and

 - Make a formal presentation of the internship work done during the fall semester.
 This is typically done at the Internship Poster Session every October for returning sophomores and juniors.
 Seniors are asked to give oral presentations to first-year engineering students and students on an International Internship will give a department seminar.
 (Posters are to be created electronically using the Engineering Poster Policy and Guidelines.)

 Here are just a few examples of the companies Calvin students have had internship with: